 For information on keeping children safe while a pool is under construction you can visit Commerce WA's website.

 Once your pool or spa is installed, you must notify us to organise an inspection of the barrier or fence that encloses it.
-Please note that a fee of $135 will be charged for this inspection which is in addition to the Building Permit application fee.

 Please contact us on 9528 0333 to discuss your proposed swimming pool and safety barrier requirements for your building permit submission, or refer to building permits and applications for the application form.

 Remember propped open pool gates and faulty latches are a leading cause of drowning deaths in young children.
 Commerce WA has published a useful information sheet to ensure you keep your children safe around pools.

 By law, swimming and spa pools containing water more than 30cm deep must have effective safety barriers that restrict access by young children.
 This includes portable pools.

 Young children can drown in portable pools and spas in a matter of seconds if left unsupervised.